CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 Dima Nikiforov
 --------------

-Dima will be in charge of tasks involving porting software libraries to RISC-V, developing FireSim to support co-simulation, and generating hardware designs, given their experience working with similar infrastructures and environments at the ADEPT Lab.
+Dima is in charge of tasks involving porting software libraries to RISC-V, developing FireSim to support co-simulation, and generating hardware designs, given their experience working with similar infrastructures and environments at the ADEPT Lab.